cedadev/nlds/docs/spec/nlds_specification.md

 **Initial thoughts:**
 - The awaiting thread will need to be picked back up by the consumer callback on the API-server - I am not sure how this works!
 - Could call an async `send_and_receive` function within the router function which creates a consumer, sends a message to the exchange and then waits for a response (for some timeout value...)

+### Deleting ###
+Users can delete their files to free up quota and (for example) have one instance of a filepath.
+When deleting a file users must supply:

+1. Their user & group to check whether they have permission to delete the file.
+(they also need the authorisation credentials for this)
+2. The holding id or label that the file belongs to: this ensures that they delete the exact file they want to.
+A filepath can exist in multiple holdings.

+1. Deleting works by the catalog marking the files that are to be deleted.
+2. Any request to list / get the file after that will result in "file not found".
+3. The actual deletion is then enacted by a worker.
+This inspects the database for deleted files and then removes them from the object storage.
+4. After a file has been deleted, the entry is removed from the catalog.
+5. If a file has been backed up to tape, then it will remain in the database, and on tape, until a repack takes place.